ALEHACKsp/SEHChainFaker/index.md

 ((DWORD*)exceptionChain[0])[1] = 0x1555555;
 ```

 In theory this should bypass the checks that are currently in place.
-But it will bring up some problems later on if we do not restore the chain.
-But this is an easy fix, which I demo in the exmaple below.
+But it will bring up some problems later on.
+One is if we do not restore the chain, but this is an easy fix, which I demo in the exmaple below.
+The other is that on some systems for SOME reason there are no registerd handlers in the chain, making the original chain access throw a read access violation.
+While I do know one way to get around this, I am going to leave it up to you to see if you can figure out what is going on and how to fix it.

 Now with all of our reversing out of the way, we are done.
 Our final bypass should look like this.